Julian Schnabel: Personal life

-In 1980, he married Belgian clothing designer Jacqueline Beaurang.
+In 1980, Schnabel married Belgian clothing designer Jacqueline Beaurang.
 They have three children: two daughters – Lola, a painter and filmmaker; and Stella, a poet and actress – and a son, Vito, an art dealer.
 He has twin sons, Cy and Olmo, with his second wife, Spanish actress Olatz López Garmendia.
 His collaboration with Palestinian journalist Rula Jebreal, who wrote the screenplay and original source novel for Schnabel's film Miral, extended beyond the movie.
 Schnabel was in a relationship with her from 2007 to 2011.
 Schnabel dated Danish model May Andersen, from whom he parted ways in 2014.
 They have a son, who was born in June 2013.

-Schnabel lives in New York City with his current wife Louise Kugelberg, a Swedish interior designer.
+Schnabel lives in New York City with his wife Louise Kugelberg, a Swedish interior designer.
 She is also the co-editor and co-writer of At Eternity's Gate.
 Schnabel maintains studios in New York City and in Montauk at the east end of Long Island.
 Schnabel lives in a former West Village horse stable which he bought and converted for residential use, adding five condominiums in the style of a Northern Italian palazzo.
 It is named the Palazzo Chupi, and it is easy to spot because it is painted pink.
 In 2009, Schnabel signed a petition in support of film director Roman Polanski, calling for his release after Polanski was arrested in Switzerland in relation to his 1977 charge for drugging and raping a 13-year-old girl.